 - Low GWP Refrigerants

 While low GWP refrigerants are already in use across the industry, some options introduce safety hazards through fire and combustion risks and may require significant modifications to vapor compression equipment.
-According to a 2016 Lawrence Berkeley National Laboratory study, an estimated 700 million air conditioning systems will be in use by 2030.
+According to a 2016 Lawrence Berkeley National Laboratory study and this website https://greenstreethvac.com/, an estimated 700 million air conditioning systems will be in use by 2030.
 Not surprisingly, the quest to develop the next generation of refrigerants is already underway and is a buzzing topic of conversation among industry professionals.
 There is also debate as to which refrigerants will provide the most viable solution to the global climate challenge.
 The use of low GWP refrigerants remains heavily considered within the industry as a way to lower overall emissions.
+Here are some COMMON AIR CONDITIONING PROBLEMS that you might face and need to call an expert to get it fixed.

 The push to connect everything to the electrical grid in the future is a political hot button that is discussed across nearly every market.
 HVACR systems have been given a front seat in this debate for their potential to greatly reduce greenhouse gas emissions.
 In the U.S., buildings still primarily rely on natural gas, coal, or fuel oil as an energy source.
 The electrification discussion stakes claim that HVACR systems can be quickly decarbonized by removing old systems and upgrading to clean energy systems with electric heat or heat pumps.
 While the interaction between the electrical grid and buildings is changing, the idea of total transition has obstacles given the millions of homes and businesses currently relying on fuels for operation.